mattcoler/mattcoler.github.io/Research.md

 1. Speech recognition: detecting pathology from voice with Vass Verkhodanova (PhD student)
 - Verkhodanova, V., Trˇckov´a, D., Coler, M., & Lowie, W. (2020, October). [_More than Words: Cross-Linguistic Exploration of Parkinson’s Disease Identification from Speech_](https://link.springer.com/chapter/10.1007%2F978-3-030-60276-5_59).
 In International Conference on Speech and Computer (pp. 613-623).
 Springer, Cham.

+2. Speech recognition: Intelligibility and comprehension of multilingual speech with(out) a vocoder with Marita Everhardt (PhD student)
+- Everhardt, M. K., Sarampalis, A., Coler, M., Ba¸skent, D., & Lowie, W. (2020). [_Meta-Analysis
+on the Identification of Linguistic and Emotional Prosody in Cochlear Implant Users and Vocoder Simulations_](https://pubmed.ncbi.nlm.nih.gov/32251011/).
+Ear and Hearing 41:5, p.
+1092-1102 11.
+- Everhardt, M. K., Sarampalis, A., Coler, M., Başkent, D., & Lowie, W. (2020). [_Processing of prosodically marked focus in a cochlear implant simulation by non-native listeners: Preliminary results_](https://asa.scitation.org/doi/10.1121/1.5147550).
+The Journal of the Acoustical Society of America, 148(4), 2721-2721.

-2. Speech synthesis: synthesizing under-resourced languages with Phat Do (PhD researcher)
+3. Speech synthesis: synthesizing under-resourced languages with Phat Do (PhD researcher)

 ## Auditory perception
 1. Perception of musical rhythm in the Andes, AKA Andean anacrusis